Last Update: January 2019

-It seem like a no-brainer, but the key to any successful endeavor is being prepared.
-When going out in the winter you should always be prepared for cold, for snow and for ice.
-If you don’t have a winter car kit assembled you should definitely put one together.
-This video outlines what should be included in your winter car kit.
+We can (and will) offer you a slew of winter driving tips, but the most important one is preparation.
+It seems like a no-brainer, but the key to any successful endeavor is being prepared.
+When going out in the winter you should always be prepared for cold, snow, and ice.
+How do you do that?
+Assemble a winter car kit if you don’t already have one.

 One of the biggest contributing factors to car accidents in normal driving conditions is speed.
-Naturally, it becomes an even bigger factor in the cold, snow and ice.
-Following a snowfall you might find that your car accelerates just fine, but that does not mean that your car will stop just fine.
-Even with the best snow tires money can buy your car will still take much further to stop in snow and ice.
+Naturally, it becomes an even bigger factor in the cold, snow and ice that go hand-in-hand with winter driving.
+Following a snowfall, you might find that your car accelerates just fine, but that doesn’t mean that your car will stop just fine.
+Even with the best snow tires money can buy, your car will still take much further to stop in snow and ice.
 Therefore, take it slow and leave plenty of distance between you and other cars.
-You should double your following distance to 9-10 seconds.
+You should double your following distance from 4-5 seconds to 9-10 seconds.
 It’s also a good idea to allow yourself twice as much distance to stop.

 Sometimes getting good traction is counterintuitive